akintundejr4/GlobalTravelAgency/README.md

 # GlobalTravelAgency

-A basic html/css/js website for a fictional travel agency.
+A html/css/js website for a travel agency.

-Created to utlize aspects of JQuery and JavaScript that I hadn't used before.
-I also wanted to try the full screen background image for a wesbite with functionality.
+Utlizes animation aspects of JQuery and JavaScript.

-Utlizes Bootstrap, HTML5, JavaScript, JQuery and CSS style sheets pulled from W3Schools.
+Utlizes Bootstrap, HTML5, JavaScript, JQuery and W3 CSS style sheets.